avengerpenguin/systems-design/blog.md

 The 2-day EMMSAD workshop explores, evaluates and tries to improve modelling methods and methodologies themselves.
-Papers presented included using domain constraints to validation domain models and ontologies, analysis of approaches to non-functional requirements and applying Design Science Research to model business strategy.
+Papers presented included using domain constraints to validate domain models and ontologies, analysis of approaches to non-functional requirements and applying Design Science Research to model business strategy.